meta-legend/flappy-bird/README.md

 it, and run the game (Supports Windows, Linux, macOS).

-> **Heads up about antivirus warnings:** the Windows build is unsigned, so Windows Defender
+> **Antivirus:** the Windows build is unsigned, so Windows Defender
 > SmartScreen or your antivirus may flag it on first launch.
 The binary is
 > safe.
 If SmartScreen shows up, click **More info** then **Run anyway**.
 If
-> you'd rather not trust the prebuilt binary, build from source yourself with
+> you don't trust the prebuilt binary, build from source yourself with
 > the steps at the bottom.

 ## How To Play: